Suspect in Texas mall shooting identified as 33-year-old man

-ALLEN, Texas (AP) — The assailant who killed eight people at a Texas outlet mall was identified by authorities Sunday as a 33-year-old man who had been staying at a nearby motel.
+ALLEN, Texas (AP) — The gunman who killed eight people at a Texas outlet mall was identified as a person who had been staying at a nearby motel, but his motive was a mystery Sunday, a day after the attack turned an afternoon of shopping into a massacre.

-The official said police also found multiple weapons at the scene after Garcia was fatally shot by a police officer.
-The weapons included an AR-15-style rifle and a handgun, according to the official.
+Authorities released few details in the aftermath of the assault.
+They offered no clues about why Garcia would open fire on strangers or any details about those who were killed, including their names.

+The shooting was the latest attack to contribute to the unprecedented pace of mass killings this year in the U.S. Barely a week before, five people were fatally shot in Cleveland, Texas, after a neighbor asked a man to stop firing his weapon while a baby slept, authorities said.

-The gunman's name emerged as the community of Allen mourned for the dead and awaited word on the seven people who were wounded.
+The name of the gunman in Allen emerged as the community mourned for the dead and awaited word on the seven people who were wounded.

 John Mark Caton, senior pastor at Cottonwood Creek Church, about two miles from the mall, offered prayers during his weekly service for victims, first responders and the shoppers and employees who “walked out past things they never should have seen.”